 Soaked as it is with human suffering and moral wickedness, how is it possible that our world is the creation of an almighty, perfectly loving Creator?
 So stated, the “problem of evil” poses a puzzle of deep complexity.
 But the conundrum evoked by our reflection on this question appears to be more than just a paradox; we seem to stare contradiction right in the face.
 Eighteenth century Scottish philosopher David Hume expressed the contradiction this way: “Why is there any misery at all in the world?
 Not by chance, surely.
 From some cause then.
 Is it from the intention of the Deity?
 But he is perfectly benevolent.
 Is it then contrary to his intention?
 But he is almighty.
 Nothing can shake the solidity of this reasoning, so short, so clear and so decisive.”

 Christian respondents rightly claim that Hume’s formulation of the problem of evil is far too narrow.
 It fails to take account of the incarnation of God in the person of Jesus of Nazareth, and of His triumph over suffering, sin, and death through His Resurrection and Atonement.
 Any Christian response to the problem of evil that fails to consider this—Christ’s salvific work—will be a pale abstraction of what it could and should be.
-But ironically, what seems to be our strongest possible solution to the problem of evil—redemption through Christ—understood as some understand it—becomes, itself, part of the problem.
+But ironically, what seems to be our strongest possible solution to the problem of evil—redemption through Christ—understood as some understand it, becomes, itself, part of the problem.
 How can this be?

-The difficulty I allude to—sometimes called the soteriological problem of evil—arises out of the apparent biblical teaching that salvation comes only in and through one’s personal acceptance of Christ’s substitutionary Atonement for their sins.
+The difficulty I allude to—sometimes called the soteriological problem of evil—arises out of the apparent biblical teaching that salvation comes only in and through one’s personal acceptance of Christ’s substitutionary Atonement for one's sins.
 If this is so, what then is the fate of those who, apparently through no fault of their own, never even hear the good news, let alone have a fair chance to accept it?
 Do they suffer eternally?
 Are they forever excluded from the joy of communion with God?
 If so, the evil they suffer is totally incommensurable with any evil sufferable in that “but a moment” we call mortality.
 But then it seems that our Christian solution to the problem of evil turns out to be the most horrendous part of the problem.

 In his book The Logic of God Incarnate, Thomas Morris, professor of philosophy at Notre Dame, explains the difficulty (which he calls a “scandal”) this way: